Table of contents

 The process described won't address issues isolated to a particular browser.
 You can, however, follow a different set of steps to stop certain pop-up ads on any Android device.

-Use an Android anti-malware app to remove the FBI virus
+Use an Android anti-spyware app to remove the FBI virus

-If the antivirus scan uncovers any malicious software, the application will prompt you to remove the threat.
-In addition to malware scanning and removal, Clario offers a spyware scanner, virtual private network (VPN), and data breach monitor.
+In addition to removing spyware and suspicious apps and permissions, Clario Anti Spy’s Android app includes a Data breach monitor, Anti-spy setup, Unlock catcher, Spy cam detector, and Virtual location tool.
 On top of that, 24/7 technical support is available, so the experts are always on hand when you need them.

-If you want security software that does it all, take advantage of Clario and protect your device from hackers, crackers, scammers, and fraudsters.
+If you want security software that does it all, take advantage of Clario Anti Spy and protect your device from hackers, crackers, scammers, and fraudsters.

-Preventing a malware infection is simpler than the cure
+Preventing a malware infection like the FBI warning virus/FBI phone lock on Android is simpler than the cure

 When it comes to malware, preventing an infection will save you a lot of trouble.
 If your device does become infected with the FBI virus or another piece of malicious software, you could waste a lot of time identifying the cause and removing the problem application.

-If, however, you preempt the probable and secure your phone, tablet, or computer with a solid security app, you can avoid future trouble and rest easy knowing you're protected.
+However, if you preempt the probable and secure your phone, tablet, or computer with a solid security app, you can avoid future trouble and rest easy knowing you're protected.
+Clario Anti Spy’s comprehensive privacy app is the ideal solution for safeguarding your sensitive information.
+Take advantage of its Spyware scan to keep spies out of your business and protect your privacy.